 Wet weather surface water quality is monitored on the basis of wet weather discharge events, with the intention of staged removal of the relevant monitoring points on relinquishment of the area.
 WW8 (SD-2) and WW9 (SD-3) are the licenced discharge points, whilst WW11 and WW12 provide upstream and downstream water quality comparisons.
-One discharge occurred from WW9 during the period July 2012 - June 2013.
-A flow event was sampled at the ambient monitoring points in January
+No wet weather discharges occurred during the period July 2013 - June 2014.